Bogglian/boggler/CONTRIBUTING.md

 Our commit messages conform to the following rules:

+> The title of the commit message should be written in the current form, not the past or future form.
+>
-> Please don't write commit messages in the past. also, don't use periods in the title.
-But, please write in the content.
+> Don't use periods in the title.
+Only use content.
+>
+> When creating a commit message, avoid duplication of words as much as possible.
+If there are many overlap of words, the document becomes unnatural.

 ### Commit Style Types